solehudinmq/pistonqueue/README.md

 How to make 'consumer' run in systemd service : [example/run_consumer_in_systemd.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/run_consumer_in_systemd.txt).

 Note:
-- if the main process fails, the data will be saved in the topic '<topic-name>_retry'.
+- if the main process fails, the data will be saved in the topic `<topic-name>_retry`.
-- if the retry process in the job scheduler fails, the data will be saved in the topic '<topic-name>_dlq'.
+- if the retry process in the job scheduler fails, the data will be saved in the topic `<topic-name>_dlq`.

 ### Producer